mironsuarez/mironsuarez.github.io/projects/ovin-lovin.md

 - **NextAuth** secures sign-in, sign-up, protected routes, and role-aware actions (admin vs. recipe owner).

-- **Prisma + PostgreSQL** power recipes, favorites, vendors, and telemetry like page visits; all counts and lookups come from the database for real-time accuracy.
+- **Prisma + PostgreSQL** power recipes, favorites, vendors, and telemetry like page visits.
+All counts and lookups come from the database for real-time accuracy.

-- **UX polish** includes SweetAlert-style toasts, live favorite toggles, and rating widgets to keep contributors engaged while maintaining data integrity through schema validation.
+- **UX polish** includes live favorite toggles and rating widgets to keep contributors engaged while maintaining data integrity through schema validation.

 ## My contributions
-- Drove the design system work: built the shared component library, responsive layouts, and color tokens that keep student, vendor, and admin views visually consistent.
+- Helped drive the design system.
+Built the shared component library, responsive layouts, and color tokens that keep student, vendor, and admin views visually consistent.
-- Implemented the recipe CRUD flow end-to-end, including Prisma models, seed data, and the vendor-to-ingredient linking logic that feeds cost breakdowns.
+- Created user hompe page, implemented vendor avialable ingredients shown on individual recipie page.
 - Set up CI/CD so every pull request runs lint/tests via GitHub Actions before Vercel deploys, keeping our main branch stable.

 ## What I learned
-- Balancing three role-based experiences requires crisp permission modeling; Prisma’s schema and NextAuth callbacks now enforce that consistently.
+- Balancing three role-based experiences requires solid permission modeling.
+Prisma’s schema and NextAuth callbacks now enforce that consistently.
-- Running usability testing alongside schema design prevented expensive rewrites—student interviews led directly to the search filters and dietary flags.
+- Running usability testing alongside schema design prevented lots of time saved.
-- Thorough developer docs (env vars, database seeding, deployment steps) dramatically reduced onboarding time for new contributors.
+- I learned a lot on how to work witha a team, mainly how important communication is to drive progress.

 ## Impact
-Together we shipped a fully authenticated community cookbook tailored to UH students, complete with contribution workflows, vendor sourcing, and engagement telemetry.
+Together we shipped a fully authenticated community cookbook tailored to UH students, complete with contribution workflows and vendor sourcing.
 The experience now greets members with personalized tips, curates top-rated dishes, and keeps vendors in sync so students can cook more and spend less.

 ---

 <p>Learn more at <a href="https://club-oven-lovin.github.io/">club-oven-lovin.github.io</a>.</p>
 <p>See website at <a href="https://club-oven-lovin.vercel.app//">club-oven-lovin.vercel.app/</a>.</p>